 Hurricanes and natural disasters of all kinds create a variety of needs.
 The American Red Cross is at the ready to mobilize in various communities to provide shelter, clothes, food – whatever is needed.

-Here are some other resources to help you prepare for, and deal with, the devastation of hurricanes:
+Resources to help prepare for, and deal with, the devastation of hurricanes

 - Structural Extreme Events Reconnaissance (StEER) Network Early Access Reconnaissance Report (EARR) for Hurricane Michael

 - PermitTechNation Hurricane Florence Disaster Assistance